KeyArgo/TerraTracer/README.md

 ## Contributing

-Contributions to TerraTrace are welcome!
+Contributions to TerraTracer are welcome!
 Here's how you can get started:

 * Open an issue to report bugs or suggest enhancements.
 * Submit a pull request with your code contributions.